JasperArneberg/ECE281_Lab5/README.md

 This program counts with two digits between 0 and 99.
 Once the end is reached, it wraps back around.
 When the first switch is on, it counts backwards.

+##Questions

+###1
+When the current state is FETCH, PCLd is high, IRLd is high, and ACCLd is low.

+###2
+If the curretn state is Decode LoAddr and the IR contains OUT, the asserted control signals are MARLoLd and PCLd, and the next state is DIRECT IO EXECUTE.

+###3
+The three status signals from the PRISM datapath to the controller are OpSel, PC, and IR.

+###4
+It's important that the ACCLd dignal is active during the execution of ADDI because the result of this operation is loaded into the accumulator.

+###5
+The ALU would have to be modified.
+The best way to do this would be to replace an operation like ROR with SUBI.
+This way, the OpSel code could remain 3 bits long.

 #Demonstrations
 | Functionality | Witness | Date | Time |
 | :--: | :--: | :--: | :----: |